Cabinet of Samoa

 The Cabinet is the executive branch of the government of the Independent State of Samoa.

 Per article 31(1) of the Constitution, executive power is vested in the Head of State.
 Per article 26(1), however, "the Head of State in the performance of his functions shall act on the advice of Cabinet, the Prime Minister or the appropriate Minister, as the case may be".
 Article 32(1) provides that the Cabinet "shall have the general direction and control of the executive government" of Samoa.

 The Cabinet is composed, per article 32(2), of the Prime Minister and "not fewer than eight nor more than twelve other Members of Parliament", appointed by the Head of State on the advice of the Prime Minister.

 XVII Cabinet

 This Cabinet was appointed by Fiamē Naomi Mataʻafa during the 2021 Samoan constitutional crisis following the April 2021 Samoan general election.
 The previous cabinet purported to continue in a caretaker role.
 On 23 July 2021 the Court of Appeal ruled that the swearing-in ceremony was constitutional and binding, and that FAST had been the government since 24 May.

 Toeolesulusulu Cedric Schuster resigned on 3 June 2021 after being arrested for drink-driving.
 He returned to Cabinet on 20 October 2021, with the addition of the Tourism portfolio.

+A cabinet reshuffle in September 2023 moved Mulipola Anarosa Ale Molioo to the Women, Community and Social Development portfolio.
+She was replaced as Minister of Finance by Lautimuia Uelese Vaʻai.
+Leota Laki Lamositele became Minister of Commerce, Industry of Labour, with Leatinuu Wayne So'oialo retaining only the public enterprises portfolio.
+Laumatiamanu Ringo Purcell entered Cabinet as Minister for Sports & Recreation.

+In January 2025 Laʻauli Leuatea Polataivao was charged with ten criminal offences.
+After refusing to resign, he was sacked from Cabinet on 10 January.
+Three other ministers were subsequently sacked.
+On 15 January Titimaea Tafua, Lagaaia Tiatuau Tufuga, Mauʻu Siaosi Puʻepuʻemai, and Niuava Eti Malolo were appointed as replacements.